themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 </blockquote>

 Despite the known flaws, most providers still offer hormonal suppression as a “treatment” and few are educated on the  <a href="https://drbrighten.com/the-contraception-guide/?utm_source=ActiveCampaign&utm_medium=email&utm_content=Happy+World+Contraception+Day%21&utm_campaign=Happy+World+Contraception+Day%21" target="_blank" rel="noopener noreferrer">risks, side effects, and limitations</a>.
+Too often, they fail to inform patients that hormone therapy can only provide symptomatic relief (if anything), while the disease will continue to progress and grow deeper.